A Guide to Closing a Bank Account After Death With No Will

 What Happens to Bank Accounts if a Person Passes, but There Is No Will?

-If a person passes away but does not leave a will, the state appoints an executor to take charge of their bank account.
+If a person passes away but does not leave a will, the state appoints an executor to .
 The executor can access the money with authority from the state.
 And then distribute it to the deceased loved ones.

 What happens if the deceased named no beneficiary in the account?
 If so, a relative must seek authorization from the probate court to close the account.